Our Board of Directors help to bring our community’s NRM perspectives and priorities to our governance.

-Role at Rangelands NRM: Coordinating the delivery of and looks for new opportunities for NRM projects in the Desert & Pilbara, by helping local, regional and national stakeholders to network and collaborate on matters of common concern.
+Role at Rangelands NRM: Coordinating the delivery of and looking for new opportunities for NRM projects by helping local, regional and national stakeholders to network and collaborate on matters of common concern.
 Helping to connect opportunities for additional funding within these collaborations.

 Prior experience: Ten years with WWF-Australia leading the Southwest Australia land manager engagement team.
 Six years in Latin America assisting indigenous communities in community development programs.
 Started career in early 1990s in the rangelands of Western NSW working with pastoralists working on total grazing management initiatives.

 Qualifications: BSc Environmental Management and Sustainability.
 Diploma Conservation and Land Management.

 Role at Rangelands NRM: Co-ordinating the delivery of projects as well as developing new opportunities for regional collaboration.
 Working with key stakeholders to identify opportunities and partnerships that align with the vision of rangelands community, industry, and government partners.

 Prior experience: In both private and government sectors in WA.
 Over the last few years working closely with Southern Rangelands land managers delivering Landcare initiatives.
 Preceding this, experience in rehabilitation, monitoring as well as carbon sequestration.
 This has included coordinating biodiversity restoration, threatened species conservation integration and land practice diversification in existing agricultural landscapes.